Cambuslang Rangers F.C.: Millennial era (2000–2018)

-Financial difficulties and re-emergence (2019–Present)
+Financial difficulties and re-emergence (since 2019)

 Whilst all was seemingly going well on the park behind the scenes, Cambuslang Rangers had financial difficulties which culminated in the club being on the verge of extinction at the end of 2018.
 This led to the club having to let go of most of their players, with only two opting to stay, and committee members resigning from their positions.

 In January 2019, local businessman David Kerr stepped up and took charge of the club.
 Following the departure of McColl, the club would have to appoint a new manager and draft in players to see out the 2018–19 season.

 After successfully completing the season, the club introduced an academy set-up with the aim to develop local young players for the first team with age groups ranging from 'Camby Cubs' to U21s.
 In May 2020, the club announced that under-21 players Scott Williamson and Campbell Gray would be the first players in the club's history to graduate from the youth academy to the first team.
 The club also announced that Billy Campbell and Paul McColl would be co-managers for the 2020–21 campaign.

 In August 2020 Chairman David Kerr stepped down from his post, leaving the club in a much healthier state than when he took over.

 In October 2020 due to the COVID-19 pandemic the committee made the decision to pull the club from all league action.